almost always, people think like their friends & family do

 That’s what I mean by entitlement.

 RULE #2 - BLAME.
 Problems?
 Blame them.

 Childish actually.
 It's like the kid next door wanting to play with your toy (even though you're not) but you don't let him (because it's yours).
 Snickering when extending your leg just enough to trip the class idiot walking by in the cafeteria, his lunch tray crashing to the floor.
 Hilarious.
 It’s all about learning how to get away with shit without getting caught.
 I’m troubled by all this and yet I’m optimistic.
 History has taught me that greed and narcissism is (generally) short-lived and when it gets right down to push & shove vs. humility, humans deliver regardless of what side of the fence you’re on; looking at the big picture.
 If someone else is in trouble, our first instinct is to help them regardless of the circumstances and that most of what’s going on is just an act, designed to attract attention.
 This is what needs to be remembered first and foremost, what we have in common (what we share).
-That's what makes me not a Liberal or Conservative thinker, but a human being.
+That's what makes us not a Democrat or Republican thinker, but a human being.

 They say that 9/10 attempted suicides are just a cry for attention (cry for help) and maybe that’s what all this is about, only the 'powers that be' care even less now.
-Cry for help until you're blue in the face - nothing is changing people.
-One thing is certain.

 Commoners are still being shafted by the elite/wealthy (the owners) in America only in all their blind faith (in voting for Donald Trump), they just jumped out of a frying pan and into the fire.